Australian Broadcasting Corporation: Online and digital

-ABC TV Plus, a digital-only free-to-air television channel, launched on 7 March 2005.
+ABC TV Plus, a digital-only free-to-air television channel, launched on 7 March 2005, as ABC2.
 Unlike its predecessors the new service was not dependent on government funding, instead running on a budget of A$3 million per year.
 Minister for Communications Helen Coonan inaugurated the channel at Parliament House three days later.
-Genre restrictions limiting the types of programming the channel could carry were lifted in October 2006 – ABC2 was henceforth able to carry programming classified as comedy, drama, national news, sport, and entertainment.
+Genre restrictions limiting the types of programming the channel could carry were lifted in October 2006 – ABC TV Plus (then ABC2) was henceforth able to carry programming classified as comedy, drama, national news, sport, and entertainment.

 In conjunction with the ABC's radio division, New Media and Digital Services implemented the ABC's first podcasts in December 2004.
 By mid-2006 the ABC had become an international leader in podcasting with over fifty podcast programmes delivering hundreds of thousands of downloads per week, including trial video podcasts of The Chaser's War on Everything and jtv.

-In February 2007, the New Media & Digital Services division was dissolved and divided up among other areas of the ABC.
+In February 2007 the New Media & Digital Services division was dissolved and divided up among other areas of the ABC.
 It was replaced by a new Innovation division, to manage ABC Online and investigate new technologies for the ABC.

-In 2008, Crikey reported that certain ABC Online mobile sites in development were planned to carry commercial advertising.
-Screenshots, developed in-house, of an ABC Grandstand sport page include advertising for two private companies.
+In 2008 Crikey reported that certain ABC Online mobile sites in development were planned to carry commercial advertising.
+Screenshots, developed in-house, of an ABC Radio Grandstand sport page include advertising for two private companies.
 Media Watch later revealed that the websites were to be operated by ABC Commercial and distinguished from the main, advertising-free, mobile website by a distinct logo.